lmnawrocki/lmnawrocki.github.io/lab13/index.md

 Please ignore all the mean things I said about my gyroscope in the last report.
 My gyroscope may or may not be living in a different coordinate system, but at least it's doing so consistently.
 Therefore, I'm going to use the gyroscope to perform the turns in this lab accurately-ish, and go through fine tuning it in order to perform the turns consistently.

 #### part 4 - taking it slow
-My robot will be easier to visually debug if I run it slowly, and this isn't a speed competition, so... slow.
+My robot will be easier to visually debug if I run it slowly.
+I can then speed it up later and tune to the optimal speed.

 ## What actually happened, in many parts
 Spoiler alert: this lab did not go according to plan.